kennedn/kindlepass/README.md

 # KindleActivator
 Older Kindle models, (1, 2, DX, 3 ...) require that a license file (AudibleActivation.sys) be present on the device to allow the playback of audible content.

-As it stands, the Audible/Amazon login flow has changed so much that these old devices can no longer log in and retrive this license by themselves.
+As it stands, the Audible/Amazon login flow has changed so much that these old devices can no longer log in and retrieve this license by themselves.

 KindleActivator is designed to streamline the retrieval of licenses for these devices.